Mentis123/data3-cisco-live/replit.md

 # Overview

-This is a full-stack web application for Data#3's "Cisco Solution Sprint" activation at Cisco Live Melbourne.
-The application offers an interactive booth experience where attendees propose business solutions using Cisco technologies.
-It features a live leaderboard, an AI-powered chat assistant for solution crafting, and an automated scoring system.
+This full-stack web application is designed for Data#3's "Cisco Solution Sprint" activation at Cisco Live Melbourne.
+Its primary purpose is to provide an interactive booth experience where attendees develop and propose business solutions using Cisco technologies.
+The application features an AI-powered chat assistant for solution crafting, an automated scoring system, and a live, animated leaderboard.
+The goal is to offer a dynamic and engaging experience that guides participants from problem identification to solution submission and ranking.

-The application guides participants through accepting terms, interacting with an AI coach to develop proposals, submitting them for scoring, and viewing their results on a live, animated leaderboard display.
-The system is designed to provide a dynamic and engaging experience for attendees.

 # User Preferences